jgoguen/jgoguen.github.io/content/posts/ssh-certificates.md

 should keep a "break glass" user account active that can log in with a password (and 2-factor authentication if possible).

-## Allow  auternate user login on specific hosts
+## Allow alternate user login on specific hosts

 The examples given so far will allow logging in as the `deploybot` user on any host where that user exists.
 You may want to restrict where a user can log in as